bouchard/slate/source/includes/_webhooks.md

 }
 ```

+For this question type, `"choice"` will always be `"true"`, assuming abtaining
+is not allowed.
+Otherwise, see [the Abstention section](#webhooks-abstention).

 Note that regular votes do not occur for Nomination voting, except for when a
 voter [abstains](#webhooks-abstention), (if enabled) but we sill send down
 a `"regular"` array.

 ## Scored

-For this question type, `"choice"` will either be a number, (represented as a
-string), or the string `"not_applicable"`, assuming abtaining is not allowed.
-Otherwise, see [the Abstention section](#webhooks-abstention).
-The string
-`"not_applicable"` only shows up if the question allows that as an option.

-The numbers here directly correspond to the numbers the voter selected on the
-ballot.
-Multiple scores will appear within the same object in the `"questions"`
-array, if multiple scores are asked for on the same question.

-The default scale, without customization, is as follows:

-* 1: Strongly disagree
-* 2: Disagree
-* 3: Neither agree nor disagree
-* 4: Agree
-* 5: Strongly agree

 ```json
 {